gchq/stroom-docs/HOWTOs/StroomHowTos.md

 ## Reference Feeds

 Reference Feeds are used to provide look up data for a translation.
-The reference feed HOWTOs illustrate how to create reference feeds and how to use look up reference data maps to enrich the data you are processing.
+The reference feed HOWTOs illustrate how to create reference feeds [Create Reference Feed](ReferenceFeeds/CreateSimpleReferenceFeed.md "Create Reference Feeds") and how to use look up reference data maps to enrich the data you are processing [Use Reference Feed](ReferenceFeeds/UseSimpleReferenceFeedHowTo.md "Use Reference Feeds").

+## Event Post Processing

+The [Event Forwarding](EventPostProcessing/EventForwardingHowTo.md "Event Forwarding") HOWTO demonstrates how to extract xertain events from the Stroom event store and export the events in XML to a file system.

+## Administration

+HOWTO documents that illustrate how to perform certain system administration tasks within Stroom: [Manage System Properties](Administration/SystemProperties.md "Manage System Properties")